Blake-Frangoulis/javascript-prep-0423-code-solutions/prep-javascript-variables/prep-javascript-variables-quiz-questions.md

   The keywords `var`, `let, and `const` are used to declare variables.

 - Which characters is a JavaScript variable allowed to begin with?
-  Variables must begin with a letter.
+  Variables must begin with a letter, underscore, or dollar sign.

 - What are quotation marks used for in JavaScript?
   Quotes are used to hold strings in JavaScript.